 Poverty is when a person does without basic resources such as food, clothing and shelter.
 It is also when a person has no friends, family or mentors to help in times of need.

-Poverty is when a person’s physical, mental or emotional condition prevents them from being able to learn or go to school, seek medical help, have a sense of purpose, find a stable job and participate in social activities.
+Poverty is also when a person’s physical, mental or emotional condition prevents them from being able to learn or go to school, seek medical help, have a sense of purpose, find a stable job and participate in social activities.

 Situational poverty is generally caused by a sudden crisis or loss and is often temporary.